Hendrix-CS/csci150/index.md

 Participation points will be assigned as follows:
 * Asking the instructor a question during lecture earns 1 extra credit point.
 (Maximum 1/day)
 * Each student is required to have a one-on-one meeting with the instructor 4 times per semester.
 Scheduling and following through on each meeting is worth 10 points/meeting.
-* Each student is expected to meet multiple times during each lab period with the instructor and TA.
+* Each student is expected to meet multiple times during each of the 14 lab periods with the instructor and TA.
 Following through on all lab meetings for a given lab is worth 5 points.

 ## <a name="labs">Labs</a>: 220 points